ian-swartz/Simple-Tactical-RPG/README.md

 # Simple-Tactical-RPG
-A browser-based, turn-based tactical RPG featuring an isometric exploration mode and a multi-action grid combat system built with **React and CSS**.
+A browser-based, turn-based tactical RPG featuring an isometric exploration mode and a multi-action grid combat system built with **React, Vite, and CSS**.
-This project was created to demonstrate advanced front-end architecture, state synchronization, isometric rendering mathematics, and complex game-loop logic within a component-based framework.
+This project was created to demonstrate advanced front-end architecture, state synchronization, isometric rendering mathematics, and complex game-loop logic within a modern, optimized component-based framework.
 (Mostly Vibe Coded)

 ## Live Demo